jituadt1/mongoDB/README.md

 # mongoDB
-It contains an application that uses mongoDB as a database and express as framework in nodeJS. some use JQuery and AJAX  have been done.
+It contains an application that uses mongoDB as a database and express as framework in nodeJS. some use of JQuery and AJAX  have been done.